 Given the newness of this issue, the FTC is still weighing what sort of regulation is necessary.

-Some suggest Fair Debt Collection Practices Act should be revised to take into account the newer technologies, like cell phones, text messaging and social networks, none of which existed when the FDCPA was drafted in the 1970s.
+Some suggest Fair Debt Collection Practices Act should be revised to take into account the newer technologies.
+This includes cell phones, texting, and social networks, none of which existed when the FDCPA was drafted in the 1970s.

-Caution is advised in any use of social media, especially if you don’t want your newest “friend” to be a debt collector.
+Caution is advised in any use of social media.
+You don’t want your newest “friend” to be a debt collector.